cheonglol/whatever-springframework-java17/README.md

 in this repo,

-1. i experiment with designing a 'system' (if u could call it one)
+1. i experiment with designing a 'system' (if u would call this shit one)
 2. i experiment with ideas
-3. i experiment with DSA (born to use forloops, forced to learn how it works internally)
+3. i maybe experiment with DSA (born to use forloops, forced to learn how it works internally)

 this repo,